-- As an international student, can I apply to the Pre-College Program?
+1. As an international student, can I apply to the Online Summer Pre-College Programs?

-- I’m not a U.S. citizen or permanent resident and I’d like to come to Pre-College, can I attend the program on a tourist visa or on the visa waiver program?
+2. I’m not a U.S. citizen or U.S. Lawful Permanent Resident (“green card” holder) and I’d like to come to Pre-College.
+Can I attend the program on a B-1/B-2 tourist visa or on the ESTA visa waiver program?

-No. You enter the U.S. with an I-20 in F-1 student status, NOT as a B-1/B-2 visitor.
+No. You must enter the U.S. with an I-20 in F-1 student status, NOT as a B-1/B-2 visitor.
 The Department of Homeland Security prohibits full-time study in the B category.
 The regulation states with regard to B-1/B-2: “Enrollment in a course of study prohibited.”
-8 CFR 214.2 (7)
+8 CFR 214.2 (7).

-- How long after I am accepted will it take for me to receive my I-20 paperwork?
+5. How long after I am accepted will it take for me to receive my Form I-20?

 Once you are accepted into a Pre-College Program, you will receive a link to upload various forms.
-Once ALL of the forms are completed and your Pre-College bill is paid in full, your I-20 will be mailed either by FedEX or DHL.
+Once ALL of the forms are completed and your Pre-College bill is paid in full, your I-20 will be sent to you via email.

-- Once I get my I-20 and F-1 student visa and get to Emerson College, is there anything else I need to do or am I done with my immigration requirements?
+6. Once I get my I-20 and F-1 student visa and arrive at Emerson College, is there anything else I need to do or am I done with my immigration requirements?